skippysworld/fetchAviationWeather/readme.md

 Installing the script via ScriptDude allows automatic updates of the script.

 1. Download the Scriptable app.
-2. Copy ScriptDude installer from <a href="https://scriptdu.de/" target="_blank">ScriptDude</a>.
+2. Copy ScriptDude installer from [ScriptDude](https://scriptdu.de/).
 3. In Scriptable app, click on `+` icon to add a script (top right corner).
 4. Paste copied code from clipboard and confirm by clicking `Done`.
 5. Click on `Untitled Script`.
 After a moment a simple page should appear and show list of Installed scripts (currently ScriptDude only).
-6. Click on `Install from URL`, fill in a name you would like to use, provide a source URL to RAW file <a href="http://https://raw.githubusercontent.com/skippysworld/fetchAviationWeather/refs/heads/main/fetchAviationWeather.js" target="_blank">fetchAviationWeather.js</a> from this repository and click on `Install`.
+6. Click on `Install from URL`, fill in a name you would like to use, provide a source URL to RAW file [`fetchAviationWeather.js`](https://raw.githubusercontent.com/skippysworld/fetchAviationWeather/refs/heads/main/fetchAviationWeather.js) from this repository and click on `Install`.
 The script will appear in ScriptDude's list as well as in Scriptable app itself.
 7. Add a new Scriptable widget to your home screen
 8. In widget settings, select a script and pass a [parameter](#parameter) to it.